DoctorPresto/Cyberpunk-Blender-add-on/README.md

 ![blender add-on yaiba exampe](https://github.com/WolvenKit/Cyberpunk-Blender-add-on/assets/65016231/fffb9aab-c5f0-4f77-9a63-bdbee941708e)

-# Import functions:
+-Import functions:

--Import Cyberpunk 2077 models with materials for fully automated setup of the games complex shaders in just a few clicks
+- Import Cyberpunk 2077 models with materials for fully automated setup of the games complex shaders in just a few clicks

 - Import full characters and vehicles from Cyberpunk 2077 entity files with all their mesh files correctly distributed, matching their in game appearance

+- Import vehicle entity colliders from Wolvenkit exported .phys files for easy visualization and editing

 - Import Cyberpunk 2077 animations to play on your models exported with rigs, or take advantage of the bundled rig resources conveniently available at the press of a button in the Cyberpunk Animations Panel

-- Import vehicle entity colliders from Wolvenkit exported .phys files for easy visualization and editing

 - Import Cyberpunk 2077 level data (streaming sectors)

+-Export Functions:

-- Export glTF models with optimized export options for use with WolvenKit for Cyberpunk 2077
+- Export glTF models with optimized export options to ensure compatibility in game.
+Export includes checks for common issues and provides automatic or simplified solutions.

+- Export edited shapekeys,  animations back to glb

 ---